SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

     ...
 ```

-Then when you push the application to Cloud Foundry, the Hystrix Dashboard settings that have been provided by the service binding will be merged with the settings that you have provided via other configuration mechanisms (e.g. `appsettings.json`).
+When pushing the application to Cloud Foundry, the settings from service bindings will merge with the settings from other configuration mechanisms (e.g. `appsettings.json`).

-If there are any merge conflicts, then the service binding settings will take precedence and will override all others.
+If there are merge conflicts, the last provider added to the Configuration will take precedence and override all others.

+To manage application settings centrally instead of with individual files, use [Steeltoe Configuration](/docs/steeltoe-configuration) and a tool like [Spring Cloud Config Server](https://github.com/spring-cloud/spring-cloud-config)

-Note:  If you are using the Spring Cloud Config Server for centralized configuration management, you do not need to add the `AddCloudFoundry()` method call, as it is done automatically for you when using the Config server provider.
+> Note: If you are using the Spring Cloud Config Server, `AddConfigServer()` will automatically call `AddCloudFoundry()` for you

-Once you have performed the steps described above, and you have made the changes described in *Use Metrics* section above, you can make use of the Spring Cloud Services dashboard by following the instructions below:

-1. Open a browser and connect to the Pivotal Apps Manager.
-1. Follow [these instructions](http://docs.pivotal.io/spring-cloud-services/1-3/common/circuit-breaker/using-the-dashboard.html) to open the Hystrix Dashboard service.
-1. Use your application and see the metrics begin to flow in.

-[//]: # (this is a hack to prevent the TOC from drifting down into the footer)
-<div style="height:500px"></div>